tweag/nickel/notes/overriding.md

 **TODO**

-- implementation: separate merge AST/merge expression from values.
+- implementation: separate merge AST/merge expression from values, as is already the case with meta values.
 Use a `force` or `eval` semantics to be correct w.r.t lazy evaluation.